lyrasis/kiba-extend/doc/file_registry_entry.md

 The allowable Hash keys, expected Hash value formats, and expectations about them are described below.

+**NOTE:** For all keys besides `:dest_special_opts`, you may pass a Proc that returns the expected value format when called.
+For `:dest_special_opts`, you may pass Procs as individual values within the option Hash.

 ### `:path`
 [String] full or expandable relative path to the expected location of the file**